 I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.

 The third tribe is Zebulun, and his name means dwelling, habitation, or abiding.
 These characteristics are reflective of our thought life.
 It has to do with where our thoughts camp and reside.
 Jacob's blessing was the following.

 — Genesis 49:13

-    - The sound of the waves alters the wave patterns in the brain and causes the wave patterns to change to a slow frequency, which promotes relaxation.
+- The sound of waves alters the wave patterns in the brain and causes them to change to a slow frequency, which promotes relaxation.
 The sound of waves is now being used and coupled with the music in relaxation CDs.

 - Sea air is charged with negative ions, which increase our ability to absorb oxygen and help regulate serotonin levels.
 Low serotonin levels are linked to depression and anxiety disorders.